djedditt/nsw2usb-con/README.md

 # nsw2usb-con

 A minimal Python CLI tool to enable Switch 2-Pro-Controller and NSO GameCube controller input streaming via USB.
+Do note, this is just a temporary workaround until proper drivers become available.

 ## Prerequisites